v-iashin/SpecVQGAN/README.md

 | 212 Feats | BN Inception |   9.6 |        6.8 |          11.8 | [79895ac08303b1536809cad1ec9a7502](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/specvqgan_public/models/2021-06-03T07-27-58_vggsound_transformer.tar.gz) |
 | 212 Feats |     ResNet50 | 10.5* |       6.9* |          11.8 | [b222cc0e7aeb419f533d5806a08669fe](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/specvqgan_public/models/2021-07-30T21-34-41_vggsound_transformer.tar.gz) |

-\* – calculated on 1 sampler per video the test set instead of 10 samples per video as the rest.
+\* – calculated on 1 sample per video the test set instead of 10 samples per video that is used for the rest.
 Evaluating a model on a larger number of samples per video is an expensive procedure.
-When evaluative on 10 samples per video, one might expect that the values might improve a bit (~+0.1).
+When evaluated on 10 samples per video, one might expect that the values might improve a bit (~+0.1).

 The setting **(b)**: the transformer is trained on *VAS* to sample from the *VGGSound* codebook
 | Condition |     Features | FID ↓ | Avg.
 MKL ↓ | Sample Time️ ↓ |                                                                                                                                                        Link / MD5SUM |